dave5801/data-structures/README.md

     # contains - returns true if node is in list

     # balance - return -1 if the tree is right heavy, 1 if it is left heavy, and 0 if the tree is balanced.

+    # in_order : recursively sort in ascending order